 Trezor wallets are renowned by security experts around the world and have built a reputation of being secure and user-friendly.
 Storing cryptocurrencies is their main purpose but did you know that Trezor wallets have many more useful features?
-We’ll run through our top 6 of the best features that you didn’t know about.
+We’ll run through our top 6 of the best features of the Trezor One and Trezor Model T that you didn’t know about.

 1. Two-Factor Authentication